addgene/openbio/docs/index.md

 # The Addgene Tolkit
 ## Basics
-The main entry point to the Addgene Toolkit is the script `atk`.
+The entry point to the Addgene Toolkit is the command `atk`.
 Open up a Terminal and navigate to the toolkit directory:
 ```
 cd openbio-master/toolkit